 Jackie or Jack (Derren Nesbitt) is an ageing drag queen on the Brighton scene.
-Delivering a mixture of old fashioned comedy and lip sync performances every night on stage.
+His routine delivering a mixture of old fashioned one liners and lip sync musical numbers every night on stage.
 However, on finding out he has terminal cancer.
 Jackie befriends a new 21 year old drag performer, Faith (Jordan Stephens).
 With a friendship developing that offers hope and joy in the face of limited mortality.

 Tucked offers a deep and emotional core layered with humour and love.
 A film that is destined to become a modern classic of British LGBTQ cinema.